RastislavMirek/FlexColorPicker/README.md

 - well-thought animations where appropriate
 - to add your own slider/palete just by implementing a protocol
 - or reuse existing slider/palete for different color model by implementing another protocol
-- all key classes are opened & ready for extending with many well-though override points
+- all key classes are opened &amp ready for extending with many override points

+Pull requests are wellcomed.

 Thanks
 Visual of sliders inspired by popular Objective-C library HRColorPicker.